Mark-8: Project kit

-The Mark-8 was introduced in R-E as "Your Personal Minicomputer" as the word 'microcomputer' was still far from being commonly used for microprocessor-based computers.
+The Mark-8 was introduced in Radio-Electronics as "Your Personal Minicomputer" as the word 'microcomputer' was still far from being commonly used for microprocessor-based computers.
 In their announcement of their computer kit, the editors placed the Mark-8 in the same category as the era's other 'minisize' computers.
-As quoted by an Intel official publication, "The Mark-8 is known as one of the first computers for the home."
+As quoted by an Intel official publication: "The Mark-8 is known as one of the first computers for the home."